shashank-sharma/100-days-of-code/log.md

 ### Day 14: January 16, 2017

 Today I mostly worked on Algorithms and then I solved one question in hackerearth and then for 1 hour I worked on Youbot adding download queue feature.

+### Day 15: January 17, 2017

+Youbot added playlistSearch function which helps you to search playlist video which can be downloaded it later.
+Also learned few algorithms.